suiwal/suiwal/README.md

 ## Hello, I'm Arpit Suiwal👋

-I'm a passionate Front-End Developer with expertise in HTML, CSS, JavaScript.
-### About Me:
-- 🌱 Currently, I'm diving deep into the world of web development, focusing on HTML, CSS, and JavaScript.
-- 💻 Actively practicing and refining coding skills, particularly in implementing JavaScript and React Framework.
-- 📚 Engaged in continuous learning on platforms like LeetCode to enhance problem-solving abilities.
+As a motivated and detail-oriented MERN Full Stack Developer with 6 months of hands-on internship experience, I have developed a strong foundation in HTML, CSS, JavaScript, TypeScript, and various technologies including MongoDB, Next.JS, React.JS, Express, and MySQL.
+My experience extends to practical knowledge in GitHub, Docker, CI/CD processes, and basic AWS and DevOps practices.
+I am also passionate about leveraging Generative AI and ChatGPT to create innovative solutions and streamline development workflows.

 Visit my portfolio for a detailed overview of my projects and skills: [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-brightgreen?style=for-the-badge&logo=github)]()